aisingapore/Novella/README.md

 Every item is first encoded as two vector representations: the *semantic embedding* and *transactional embedding*.
 Then, these representations are serialised for use in the next stage.

 Semantic embeddings are found by encoding the title of every item using Universal Sentence Encoder (USE).
 We use the USE encoder from [TF Hub](https://tfhub.dev) (this will be downloaded when you call `process`), trained on various data sources.
 The size of this embedding is 512.
-For example, here is the embedding for the title `Taxation of bilateral investments : tax treaties after BEPs` (first item in `samples/users.csv`) truncated to the first 10 dims:
+For example, here is the embedding for the title `Problem solving in analytical chemistry` (first item in `samples/users.csv`) truncated to the first 10 dims:

 ```
-array([ 2.73e-02, -1.41e-02, -4.72e-02, -3.15e-02, -2.27e-02, -5.98e-02,
-       -4.31e-02, -6.53e-02, -7.63e-02, -6.71e-02, -4.85e-03, -1.71e-02,
+array([[ 6.64e-02, -7.70e-02,  2.66e-02,  2.28e-02,  6.38e-03, -6.71e-02,
+        -5.27e-02, -5.45e-02,  8.83e-03,  5.14e-02, -5.92e-02, -1.17e-02,
        ...
        ], dtype=float32)
 ```

 Transactional embeddings are the latent representations found by matrix factorisation (MF), a common collaborative filtering technique.
 We first format the interactions data into a sparse matrix then fit it using a weighted Alternated Least Squares optimiser, giving us a latent representation for every item.
 The size of this representation can be set in the `qrecsys.process` as the `embeds_mf_dim`.
 If you have a large number of items (>1M), we recommend setting the size of embedding to a higher number (eg. 256 or 512).
-Here is an example of an MF embedding for the title `Taxation of bilateral investments : tax treaties after BEPs`:
+Here is an example of an MF embedding for the title `Problem solving in analytical chemistry`:

 ```
-array([ 3.21e-09,  7.45e-10,  1.20e-08,  7.04e-09,  1.11e-08,  8.88e-09, -5.66e-09,  5.26e-09], dtype=float32)
+array([ 1.17e-04,  3.14e-04, -5.00e-05, -1.21e-04,  1.19e-04, -1.43e-04,
+       -5.16e-05,  3.34e-04], dtype=float32)
 ```

 Note that an MF embedding will be 0's if no user has interacted with it.